-The member relied on English case Exeter Football Club Ltd v Football Conference Ltdiv and an Australian case A Best Floor Sanding Party v Skyer Australia Party Ltdv.
-In Exeter, the Court confirmed the statutory right of a member to apply for relief under s459 of the UK Companies Act 1985 (the equivalent of s1841) could not be ousted by an agreement to arbitrate.
-In Best Floor, it was decided that contracting out of a winding up process would be null and void as contrary to public policy (being a class remedy).
+The member relied on English case Exeter Football Club Ltd v Football Conference Ltd (4) and Australian case A Best Floor Sanding Party v Skyer Australia Party Ltd.(5) In Exeter, the court confirmed that the statutory right of a member to apply for relief under Section 459 of the UK Companies Act 1985 (the equivalent of Section 184I) could not be ousted by an agreement to arbitrate.
+In Best Floor, it was decided that contracting out of a winding-up process would be null and void as contrary to public policy (being a class remedy).

-The Court rejected the reasoning in Exeter and found that there was a difference in principle between proceedings to appoint liquidators and s.1841 proceedings, because whilst liquidation proceedings were compulsory in nature (and definitely could not be ousted by contract) there was no public element in s.1841 proceedings.
-Indeed public policy in the BVI should encourage a parties' contractual right to arbitrate.
+The court rejected the reasoning in Exeter and found that there is a difference between proceedings to appoint liquidators and Section 1841 proceedings, because while liquidation proceedings are compulsory in nature (and definitely cannot be ousted by contract), there is no public element in Section 1841 proceedings.
+Indeed, public policy in the British Virgin Islands should encourage a party's contractual right to arbitrate.

-The English court subsequently followed suit in Fulham Football Club (1987) Ltd v Richardsvi and the position of the two jurisdictions are now aligned.
+The English court subsequently followed suit in Fulham Football Club (1987) Ltd v Richards(6) and the positions of the two jurisdictions are now aligned.

-Care however must be taken when drafting arbitration clauses, which if a "messy and inconvenient" result is to be avoided should look to embrace conflict between all members and the company.
+However, care must be taken when drafting arbitration clauses, which - if a "messy and inconvenient" result is to be avoided - should look to embrace conflict between all members and the company.

-Liquidations and Arbitration
+Liquidations and arbitration